 Although glass is as old as civilization itself, few traces of it have been discovered in archeological sites in Turkey.
 Glass-making does not appear to have been an important industry in Anatolia, as compared to ancient Egypt, Iraq and Iran.
 Remains of glass ovens, dating from the 6th c.
-BC, h\ave been found at Sardis, the famous capital city of the Lydians, but no other oven remains have been discovered.
+BC, have been found at Sardis, the famous capital city of the Lydians, but no other oven remains have been discovered.

-Several buildings in Konya also provide evidence that colored glass was set in stucco panels in a stained-glass fashion.
+Several buildings in Konya, including the Hoja Hasan Mosque, also provide evidence that colored glass was set in stucco panels in a stained-glass fashion.
 In addition, transparent yellow, greenish-blue, and dark red glass wine goblets, glasses, and cups similar to those found at Kubadabad have been discovered at the Palace of the Alanya Iç Kale and at Samosata.

 Ahmed al-Aflaki writes in his Mahaqib al-Arifin that Mevlana referred to a person in his entourage as a "glassmaker" and this shows that the profession existed in Turkey in the 13th century.
 However, it perhaps is not certain if Mevlana was referring to a glass-seller or a glass-maker, but nonetheless, it shows that glass was a part of daily life at the time.